This post may contain affiliate links. Please read my disclosure and privacy policy.

 How do you melt coconut oil?

-I place the coconut oil in an oven-safe bowl and warm it in a preheating oven for 5 minutes to melt.
-However, you can also use the microwave in 30-second intervals for a faster option.
+Place the coconut oil in an oven-safe bowl and warm it in a preheating oven for 5 minutes to melt.
+You can also use the microwave in 30-second intervals for a faster option.

 Looking for more vegan fudge recipes?
 Try Almond Butter Freezer Fudge or Peanut Butter Fudge for more no-bake ideas.